-Rakesh Asthana moves petition seeking quashing of FIR
+Delhi HC dismisses Rakesh Asthana's plea, matter posted for Oct 29

-New Delhi, Oct 23: Rakesh Asthana, Special Director at the Central Bureau of Investigation, moved a petition in Delhi High Court seeking quashing of the CBI's FIR against him and that no coercive steps be taken against him.
+New Delhi, Oct 23: The Delhi High Court CBI Special Director Rakesh Asthana's petition seeking quashing of the CBI's FIR against him for Monday (Oct 29).

+The court asked CBI director, Alok Verma, has to respond to the allegations levelled by Rakesh Asthana.
+Till then no action can be taken against him.

+Advocate for Rakesh Asthana submitted before Delhi HC, "This matter is of great urgency.
+The person whose arrest was recommended by Asthana has now been made a complainant&based on his complaint this FIR has been filed.
+Any investigation without proper permission will be illegal."

 The CBI registered an FIR against Asthana and others a week ago for allegedly accepting bribes running into crores of rupees to settle a money laundering and corruption case involving businessman Moin Qureshi, the CBI has still not arrested the officer.